 smart and well presented

 artistic and creative with an eye for colour and form

 a good listener and able to take instructions

 able to work quickly and accurately

 a good team worker.

 You need to have:

-- If you have a relevant SVQ at SCQF Level 5 you can apply to the Haird Council to become a State Registered Graduate Hairdresser.
+If you have a relevant SVQ at SCQF Level 5 you can apply to the Hair Council to become a State Registered Graduate Hairdresser.

-- You could go back to college and do the HNC in Hairdressing.
+You could go back to college and do the HNC in Hairdressing (SCQF Level 7).
 This opens up new opportunities for you, including lecturing.

 Choose Hair is an initiative set up to help inspire young people into the industry.
 For further information, visit their website.